codavidgarcia/augment-aod-creds/README.md

-# Augment Alkways on Display Credit Monitor
+# Augment Always on Display Credit Monitor

 A lightweight macOS menu bar app to help you stay on top of your Augment credits, so you’re never caught off guard in the middle of important work.